 E-commerce websites, as the name suggests, are the types of websites where a business can directly sell products and services to customers.
 For this purpose, they require integration with payment gateways, such as PayPal, for e-payments.

-E-commerce websites are more complex than simple brochure websites; therefore, they are often expensive to build and maintain.
+E-commerce websites are more complex software development than simple brochure websites; therefore, they are often expensive to build and maintain.

 5. Progressive Web Applications (PWA):